-You can also find in some parts of the city, the Healthy Stations, a commitment to promote healthy living, in which basic checks are made as weight and height measurement, blood sugar and blood pressure control.
-With respect to waste separation, the city has also developed a wide network of Green Points located in different neighborhoods, where recyclable waste can be approached and become aware of the importance of this issue.
+You can also find in some parts of the city, the Healthy Stations, a commitment to promote healthy living, in which basic checks are made as weight and height measurement, blood sugar, and blood pressure control.
+For waste separation, the city has also developed a wide network of Green Points located in different neighborhoods, where recyclable waste can be approached and become aware of the importance of this issue.

 In addition, building works are being undertaken with sustainable construction criteria.
 This implies the application of different strategies aimed at minimizing the environmental impact of construction works in all phases of the life cycle of a building.
 One of the best examples of this sustainable architecture is the Head of Government, located at Uspallata 3160, CABA.
 For information on these and more outdoor activities, visit: https://turismo.buenosaires.gob.ar/